BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

             thread_write_finish.start()

-``autosubmit/job/job.py`` in `line 2817 <https://github.com/BSC-ES/autosubmit/blob/v4.1.13/autosubmit/job/job.py#L2817>`_ add a new validation for the validation of the queue creation where the platform type
+``autosubmit/job/job.py`` in `line 2817 <https://github.com/BSC-ES/autosubmit/blob/v4.1.13/autosubmit/job/job.py#L2817>`_ add a new validation for the validation of the queue creation with the platform type

 .. code-block:: python
     :emphasize-lines: 1